Showcase

 Data access

-Access to the Swiss, Chinese, and South African data is possible by way of our online system FORSbase.
-If you are not already registered with FORSbase, you will need to do so.
+Access to the Swiss, Chinese, and South African data is possible by way of our online system SWISSUbase.
+If you are not already registered with SWISSUbase, you will need to do so.
 After logging in and arriving at the Optimus Study catalogue page (Swiss data, Chinese data, South African data), click on the tab “dataset”, select the dataset that you want to acquire, and then click on “download data”.
 After submitting your application, your request will need to be approved first by the Optimus Study data access committee (usually 1-2 business days).
-Once approved, you will be able to access the data immediately within FORSbase.
+Once approved, you will be able to access the data immediately within SWISSUbase.

 Data access

-The Swiss PISA data (9th grade) for 2000, 2003, 2006, 2009, and 2012 as well as the corresponding documentation are available in FORSbase for interested researchers.
+The Swiss PISA datasets (9th grade) for 2000, 2003, 2006, 2009, and 2012 are available on SWISSUbase for interested researchers.
 To access the data, please click on the years.

 In 2009, a similar survey entitled “Our World.
 Views from the Field” was undertaken in 8 countries that were experiencing or had experienced armed conflict or other situations of armed violence.
 The aims were to develop a better understanding of people’s needs and expectations, to gather views and opinions, and to give a voice to those who had been adversely affected by armed conflict and violence.